 First, you need to focus, even before funding.
 It’s always challenging to focus on one specific problem.
 It’s easy (and hard not to fall into the trap) to try and solve everything for everybody, but then you run the very real risk of launching a mediocre product that doesn’t really solve anything.

 Second, creating a compelling story.
 As an entrepreneur or co-founder, you need to be great at telling stories.
 You’ll be convincing everyone from your family, to investors, to early employees why you started the company, why now is a great time, etc.

 Third, securing funding.
-It’s a competitive market out there; yes, there is more funding available to entrepreneurs than ever before, as well as structured accelerator programmes, meaning that startups are a valid career direction for a lot of people.
+It’s a competitive market out there; yes, there is more funding available to entrepreneurs than ever before, as well as structured accelerator programmes and startup business grants meaning that startups are a valid career direction for a lot of people.
 But that doesn’t mean it is going to be easy to secure funding, furthermore, you always have to remember that nine out of ten startups fail.

 Where do you find your time being spent as a startup?

 During the first few months of a startup, it’s all about validation and talking with customers.
 Fundamentally you need to be building something people want.

 The only way you know you are doing that is by building a bare-bones version, putting it in the hands of eventual users, gathering feedback and iterating.

 Furthermore, it’s about networking and partnerships.
 Shortcuts to growth are rooted in partnerships.